OnDemand Portal

 Jupyter Notebook

-HPRC supports three kinds of environment for Jupyter Notebooks: Conda, Module + Python virtualenv, and Singularity.
+HPRC supports three kinds of environment for Jupyter Notebooks: Conda, Module + Python virtual environment, and Singularity.

 All three of these allow some customization by the user, to varying degrees.
 Broadly speaking:

-• Module + Python virtualenv: software built and maintained by HPRC, optimized for use on our cluster.
+- Module + Python virtual environment: software built and maintained by HPRC, optimized for use on our cluster.
 Can be extended by the user.
 New software can be requested.
 Recommended for experienced users.

 HPRC provides Jupyter Notebook installations for use with our Conda and Python modules.
 You can also create your own Jupyter Notebook environment using either a Python environment or Anaconda environment for use on the HPRC Portal, but you must use one of the Module versions that are available on the Jupyter Notebook HPRC portal web page.